 Miller is a very small city located in the state of South Dakota.
 With a population of 1,437 people and two constituent neighborhoods, Miller is the 45th largest community in South Dakota.

-Miller is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Miller is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Miller is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Miller who work in office and administrative support (11.86%), sales jobs (11.45%), and teaching (6.34%).
+There are especially a lot of people living in Miller who work in sales jobs (11.19%), office and administrative support (10.31%), and management occupations (7.17%).

-The education level of Miller citizens is a little higher than the average for US cities and towns: 23.13% of adults in Miller have at least a bachelor's degree.
+The population of Miller overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Miller, 23.65% have at least a bachelor's degree.

-The per capita income in Miller in 2010 was $25,691, which is upper middle income relative to South Dakota and the nation.
-This equates to an annual income of $102,764 for a family of four.
+The per capita income in Miller in 2010 was $27,382, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $109,528 for a family of four.
 However, Miller contains both very wealthy and poor people as well.

 The most common language spoken in Miller is English.
-Other important languages spoken here include German and Native American languages.
+Other important languages spoken here include German and Japanese.